 Firstly our attention is held with purpose, mindfulness requires conscious and very deliberate conduct of our greater awareness.
 So when you are being mindful you could say that it is the polar opposite of being in autopilot mode (unfortunately autopilot mode is for most of us our default state throughout the day).
 Unfortunately, whenever we are stuck in auto-pilot our minds become exceptionally noisy, it natters away endlessly with all sorts of useless nonsense.
 When you truly discover mindfulness, it will allow you to essentially wake up from the “autopilot” and directs you to focus your full attention to where you need to consciously direct it.

 The second component of mindfulness is that we are immersed in the current or present moment.
-When we abandon our mind to its own thoughts it will inevitably wonder further away from your present moment, as it gets wrapped up in reviving past thoughts and projects them into some imaginary future story.
+When we abandon our mind to its own thoughts it will inevitably wander further away from our present moment, as it gets wrapped up in reviving past thoughts and projects them into some imaginary future story.
 Another way to explain it is that, our minds are very rarely working fully on present moments in our lives.
 Mindful attention is completely focused on the present moment experiencing life as it exists right here and right now.

 Thirdly when practising mindfulness our thoughts are held non-judgmentally and without criticism toward ourselves or others.
 Mindfulness aims to not to manage, control or even downplay our thoughts, we merely want to start paying real attention to our human experiences without being triggered, judgmental or even labelling or creating stories about them.